bharathc161/SocialDistancingDetector/README.md

 Ever thought how can we do this to minimise the spread of covid-19?
 1st thought comes to the mind is how to get exact distance between any two or more person walking on a street?(lets say min distance is 1 meter)
 Say we have street camera to monitor it.
-Aww  again how do we get the distance?
+Hmm  again how do we get the distance?

 Ever thought how did the camera on car while parking shows the bird view of the captured image?
 Reference: